Busted-stamped-in-red-on-brown-paper

 I’m Jenny Lucas, a UK freelance copywriter with a wealth of content writing experience.

-I work with SMEs to create content that helps attract visitors, build an audience and convert them into customers.
-It’s a process that has worked for me and many of my clients — and it could work for you too.
+I work with SMEs to create content that helps attract visitors, build an audience and convert new business.
+It’s a process that’s worked for me and many of my clients — and it could work for you, too.

 For more information, have a look at my content writing service page or complete a contact form to get in touch.